-This holiday season, Friends of Laurelwood Arboretum (FOLA) volunteers decorated the main entrance and grand stairway at historic Skylands Manor for the annual Holiday Open House, sponsored by the New Jersey Botanical Gardens.
-This year’s theme is, “A Gardener’s Holiday.”
-The Manor has been decorated floor-to-ceiling to create a warm and welcoming start to the holiday season.
+Friends of Laurelwood Arboretum volunteers are decorating the Center Hallway at historic Skylands Manor for the annual Holiday Open House, sponsored by the Skylands Association of the New Jersey Botanical Garden.
+This year’s overall theme is Holiday Fantasy!

 The Annual Meeting of Friends of Laurelwood Arboretum will be held on Sunday, November 10.
 In addition to a review of the past year and other business, the meeting will feature a showing of “Laurelwood Arboretum,” an excerpt from the film Hills and Valleys: A Journey Through Wayne, NJ.